SathvikHegade/ML-PROJECTS/README.md

 **Libraries:** `sklearn.linear_model`, `sklearn.tree`, `sklearn.ensemble`

-> **💡 For further info, see the above files which have README of each program and file.**
+> **💡 If you want detailed explanations and step-by-step code, open the README inside the folder above.**

 ---